 IWA has been aware of this latest threat since 2011 when the European Commission first threatened to open infringement proceedings against the UK Government claiming the UK was not adhering to EU directives on fiscal marketing, designed to prevent the improper use of certain petroleum products.
-At that time Justine Greening, the Economic Secretary to the Treasury replied to IWA that the UK Government continues to share IWA's view that the procedures operated in the UK comply with Directives and responded to the Commission accordingly.
+At that time Justine Greening, then Economic Secretary to the Treasury replied to IWA that the UK Government continued to share IWA's view that the procedures operated in the UK comply with Directives, and responded to the Commission accordingly.

 Advice was issued by HMRC in April 2012 concerning the use of red diesel on the continent and possible action by other countries against any visiting vessels found with marked red diesel in their fuel tanks.
 At that time HMRC stated that there would be no change to the arrangements for the use of red diesel on inland waters in the UK provided the correct amount of duty has been paid.

 Red diesel is often preferred by recreational boaters because many believe it to be free of the biofuels (fatty acid methyl esters - FAME) included in road diesel.
 FAME may cause damage to seals and other components in older diesel engines but, in reality, there is no guarantee that red-marked fuel will not contain FAME.

 In May 2013 the United Kingdom was formally requested to amend its legislation to ensure that private pleasure boats can no longer buy lower taxed fuel intended for commercial boats.
 On 24 July 2013, HMRC indicated that the UK Government intended to challenge this, a decision welcomed by IWA.